 His 2017 installation, Phoenicopterus Rex, a climbable 40-foot tall steel and fiberglass pink flamingo sculpture, had a central location at Burning Man 2017 and was covered by Rolling Stone, USA Today, National Geographic, W Magazine, and more.
 Phoenicopterus Rex received a 2017 Black Rock City Honoraria, was installed at the Lyft Art Park in Las Vegas April-December 2018 and relocated into a Downtown Las Vegas Project Art Park in January 2019.

 Cone Down, a climbable 30-foot tall upside down ice cream cone debuted at Burning Man 2019.
 Cone Down is the re-imagining of the disappointment that unites us all into an uplifting community-building experience.
 It was presented at the 2019 Desert Arts Preview at the Sydney Goldstein Theater in San Francisco.

 He received his Studio Art degree from UCSB in 2003, moved to Berkeley in 2003 and San Francisco in 2006.
 In 2008 Zubkoff received notoriety for his mural Invisible Bike, an experimental project that allowed the community to come together and paint a large mural in an afternoon by dividing the amongst participants, which displayed on the side of a three-story building in downtown San Francisco.
 It was picked up by Fark, Digg, Laughing Squid, and Gawker.
 The mural was later included in the Jejune Institute’s tour of the city.
-His paintings and portraits has been featured in several galleries, public spaces, festivals, start-ups and private collections.
+His paintings and portraits have been featured in galleries, public spaces, festivals, start-ups and private collections.